Understanding Your Bookkeeping Template: A Guide for Small Business Owners

 This is an area that the CRA is very concerned about.

-Use personal credit card to buy company items
+Use a personal credit card to buy company items

 Pay the company in cash